 Many generic store brand detergents, fabric softeners and bleach are made by leading manufacturers.
 Give them a try and see if you are satisfied with the results.

-Detergent cleaning power can be enhanced by adding 1/2 cup of baking soda to the wash load and you'll still save money on each load.
+Detergent cleaning power can be enhanced by adding 1/2 cup of baking soda to the wash load and you'll still save money on each load by using generic instead of brand names.
 The baking soda will help control perspiration odor and regulates the acidity of water to make detergent and bleach work more effectively.

 03 of 09